-• Strongly Agree 10 34%
+٠ Strongly Agree 7 31%

-• Agree 6 20%
+٠ Agree 6 26%

-• Neutral 13 43%
+٠ Neutral 9 39%

-• Disagree 0 0%
+٠ Disagree 0 0%

-• Strongly Disagree 1 3%
+٠ Strongly Disagree 1 4%

 DPs 13, 14 and 15 were amalgamated into an overarching Systemisation Design Principle.
 This has been done to make the DPs more manageable to take forward to the options development phase.
 The suggestion to reword this DP to better reflect current methods of design has also been captured in the new DP.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with technical matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.